10. Ivory Coast (VTE)

 1. Find a local contact in South Sudan to vouch for you.
 Fill out many forms 2.
 Transfer 100USD+shipping fees to the embassy in Oslo (IBAN number on website is wrong – google it and find it with the right number of digits – then receive an extra fee from own bank because something is still wrong).
 3. Send passport to postbox in Oslo.
 4. Call embassy several times before passport is finally picked up and received at embassy.
 5. Wait two weeks.
 6. Call a few more times since nothing seems to be happening.
 7. Finally realize it is because requested visa is only valid 30 days and I have applied to enter later than 30 days after issuance (thank you embassy for not just issuing wrong visa).
 8. Be told that nothing can be done to fix the situation.
 9. Try to get the ambassador himself on the phone.
 10. Remember it ain’t over ‘til the fat lady sings.
 11. Finally get the ambassador on the line.
 12. Find out that an exception can luckily be made and for an extra 100 USD you can get a 3 month valid visa.
 13. Return to point 2) for payment.
 14 Wait a week.
 15. Call again to make sure passport is sent.
 16. Wait two days.
 17 Call again and find out passport was still not sent.
 18. Raise your voice marginally (not too much or your passport may never come back) and inform that you are leaving for Africa within a week.
 19. Wait three days and receive the passport (sent with normal mail not registered as you have paid for).
 20. Open your passport with trembling hands and realize everything is ok.
 21. Smile.

 Some globetrotters regard this as the overall hardest visa to get.
 I used the embassy in Stockholm.
-According to their website you need an official invitation signed by the foreign minister in Angola plus loads of other docs that are very, very hard to get – and these docs obviously need to be translated to Portuguese by an official notary.
+According to their website you need an official invitation signed by the foreign minister in Angola (!) plus loads of other docs that are very, very hard to get – and these docs obviously need to be translated to Portuguese by an official notary.
 Fortunately, the website info is somewhat out of date and once you get hold of all the docs (that can be in English and for short tourist trips you do not need the foreign ministers signature) – criminal record, employment declarations etc. the visa is actually achievable.
 Embassy in Stockholm was closed 3 weeks over Christmas when I went, but with the help from the kind people working there I managed to secure my visa just before they closed for Christmas.
+Note: eVisas have now been introduced so this visa is now MUCH easier.

 I first called the embassy in Berlin.
 They informed me that Danes must apply in Brussels.
 I then called Brussels (speaking Spanish on the phone).
 In Brussels they needed an official invitation signed by the Equatorial Guinea foreign ministry.
 I almost gave up when a kind person within my travel network informed me that there might be a loophole using the Madrid embassy.
-I collected loads of docs, bought a flight ticket, had most docs translated to Spanish and had a friend who lives in Madrid hand in the application in person.
+I collected loads of docs, bought a flight ticket, translated allmost every document to Spanish myself and had a friend who lives in Madrid hand in the application in person.
+I ended up getting it same day for just a 100 Euros.

 1. Saudi Arabia